-The collaborative programme has two components: (i) assisting developing countries prepare and implement national REDD strategies and mechanisms; (ii) supporting a dialogue and consensus around normative solutions and standardized approaches based on science and broad participation for a REDD framework linked with the UNFCCC.
+The UN-REDD Programme has two components: (i) assisting developing countries prepare and implement national REDD strategies and mechanisms; (ii) supporting a dialogue and consensus around normative solutions and standardized approaches based on science and broad participation for a REDD framework linked with the UNFCCC.

-The programme support is country-driven, and builds on existing processes, such as UNFCCC, key programmes such as the World Bank's FCPF and Forest Investment Programme (FIP), and the GEF.
-It empowers countries to manage their REDD processes and to access financial and technical assistance.
+The programme support is country-driven, and builds on and works together with existing processes, such as UNFCCC, key programmes such as the World Bank's FCPF and Forest Investment Programme (FIP), and the Global Environment Facility (GEF).
+It works toward empowering countries to manage their REDD processes and to access financial and technical assistance.
+It also recognizes the vast experience and tools for enhancing sustainable forest management that have been made available since the United Nations Conference on Environment and Development in 1992.

-Guided by the UN human-rights-based approach with particular reference to the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) and the UNDG Guidelines on Indigenous Peoples' Issues, the UN-REDD Programme supports country efforts for informed involvement of national stakeholders, particularly forest-dependent local-communities.
+Guided by the UN human-rights-based approach with particular reference to the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) and the United Nations Development Group (UNDG) Guidelines on Indigenous Peoples' Issues, the UN-REDD Programme supports country efforts for informed involvement of national stakeholders, particularly forest-dependent local-communities.

-The implementation of the UN-REDD Programme is led and supported by a Policy Board, which will provide the overall leadership and strategic direction of the UN-REDD Programme.
-A Coordination group will ensure coordination between the three UN agencies for successful implementation of programme goals and objectives, and a Technical Secretariat will provide the secretariat to the Policy Board and ensure that its decisions are implemented and adhered to.
+The implementation of the UN-REDD Programme is led and supported by a Policy Board, which provides the overall leadership and strategic direction of the UN-REDD Programme.
+A Coordination Group ensures coordination between the three UN agencies for successful implementation of programme goals and objectives, and a Geneva-based secretariat works to support the Programme overall as well as to ensure that the decisions of the Policy Board decisions are implemented.

-1.3.
-Quick Start Actions (Phase 1)
+1.3 Quick Start Actions

-Leading up to the UNFCCC COP in Copenhagen in December 2009, the UN-REDD Programme will demonstrate that early results are possible in some of the major forest-countries of the world.
-Quick Start Actions will work with pilot countries, selected based on expressed willingness, emission reduction potential, degree of REDD readiness and existing collaborations.
+Leading up to the UNFCCC COP in Copenhagen in December 2009, the UN-REDD Programme is demonstrating that early results are possible in some of the major forest-countries of the world.

+Quick Start Actions work with pilot countries, selected based on expressed willingness, emission reduction potential, degree of REDD readiness and existing collaborations.